SDU-eScience/SDUCloudDoc/docs/source/elastic_stack.rst

 Filebeat
 ---------
-Filebeat is installed on the iRODS servers.
-It ships audit logs which generated from :ref:`iRODS-Re-Audit plugin` to Logstash.
+Filebeat is installed on the various servers.
+It ships audit logs which generated  into Logstash.

 Filebeat Installation
 ----------------------